-V.9.1.13.3 CURRICULA: MEDICAL SOCIOLOGY (L835V or L805V - Dissertation)
+V.9.1.13.4 CURRICULA: MEDICAL SOCIOLOGY (L835V or L805V - Dissertation)

-- Students who want to obtain the qualification in Sociology register for curriculum L805V and write a dissertation (180 credits); - b) Students who want to obtain the qualification in Medical Sociology register for curriculum L835V and write a mini dissertation (90 credits).
-For these students the following also apply:
+- a) All applicants are subjected to a selection process prior to admission. - b) Students must have obtained an average mark of 65% in the BA Honours - c) Students who want to obtain the qualification in Sociology register for curriculum L805V and write a dissertation (180 credits); - d) Students who want to obtain the qualification in Medical Sociology register for curriculum L835V that requires the student to complete course work and write a mini dissertation (90 credits).
+For these students the following also apply: - The minimum duration of the curriculum is two years.